Tara spinosa: Industrial

-Tara spinosa pods are an excellent source of environmentally friendly tannins (tara tannins) most commonly used in the manufacture of automotive and furniture leathers.
+Tara spinosa pods are an excellent source of tannins (tara tannins) most commonly used in the manufacture of automotive and furniture leathers.
 This growing industry is developing around their production in Peru.
 Some producers have their own plantations to guarantee constant quality.

 Tara tannin derivatives are being proposed as antifouling against marine organisms that can grow on ship hulls.
 Those tannins are of the hydrolysable type.
 Gallic acid is the main constituent of tara tannins (53%) and can be easily isolated by alkaline hydrolysis of the plant extract.

 Quinic acid is also a constituent of the tara tannins.
-Its tannines are colourless or light making them suitable a premordant in the dyeing of cotton and other cellulose fibres.
+Its tannins are colourless or light making them suitable a premordant in the dyeing of cotton and other cellulose fibres.

 The tree can also be a source of lumber and firewood, and as a live fence.

 The seeds can be used to produce black dye, while dark blue dye can be obtained from the roots.

-Food additive
+Food additives

+Major food additives derived from T. spinosa include tara flour, which is potentially toxic, and tara gum, commonly used as a thickener and stabilizer.
+Tara flour is produced from the germ (embryo) of the tara seed, while gum is produced from the seed's endosperm.

+Tara flour banned by FDA

+On May 15, 2024, the U.S. Food and Drug Administration (FDA) banned the use of tara flour, having determined tara flour in human food does not meet the generally recognized as safe (or GRAS) standard and is an unapproved food additive.

+On July 19, 2022, the food company Daily Harvest had identified tara flour, which is derived from the seeds of Tara spinosa, as the ingredient that had sickened hundreds of its customers.
+A handful of lawsuits have been filed against the company.
+The chemical compound hypothesized to be responsible is baikiain.